 In a world of multi-channel retail, selling boils down to great customer service and experience.

-Stop focusing on the difference between e-commerce and traditional retail, and embrace the personalised and friendly experience of face-to-face retail.
+Stop focusing on the difference between e-commerce and traditional retail, and embrace the personalised and friendly experience of running your online store as a face-to-face retail.

 Use all means (both online and offline) available to you to make your business a success.